Everest High Pass Trek with EBC - 19 Days

 • Assistance guide for the group of 4 or above.

-• Trekking equipment: such as a Down jacket, and sleeping bag (down jacket and sleeping bag are to be returned after trip completion)
+• Trekking equipment: such as a down jacket and sleeping bag (down jacket and sleeping bag are to be returned after trip completion)

 • Green Society Adventure's complimentary free T-shirt, route map, and duffle bag (if needed)